craftingcity/The-Known-World/Prenotes Aug 25 23.md

 ### What happened?

-they go to a smaller suburb of
+they go to a smaller suburb of Boneborn and rob a Brewery